 The Alaska Airlines Visa® Business credit card is a great tool for small-business owners who fly Alaska Airlines regularly.

 How to earn miles with the Alaska Airlines Visa® Business credit card: This card has an annual fee of $50 for the company and $25 per card.
-Get 40,000 bonus miles when you make at least $2,000 in purchases within the first 90 days of opening your account When using your card to buy Alaska Airlines flights, you earn 3 miles for every $1 spent directly on Alaska Airlines purchases, 1 mile for every $1 spent on all other purchases.
+Get 40,000 bonus miles when you make at least $2,000 in purchases within the first 90 days of opening your account When using your card to buy Alaska Airlines flights, you earn unlimited 3 miles for every $1 spent on eligible Alaska Airlines purchases and unlimited 1 mile for every $1 spent on all other purchases..
 This card also includes a free checked bag for you and up to six guests.
 Great business travel perks also come with the card, including auto rental insurance, lost luggage assistance and $1 million in travel accident insurance.

 Marriott Bonvoy Bold™ Credit Card